How to get MC Number

 CIS is here to help!

-1. Start by getting your insurance quote
+1. First get your insurance quote

 2. Apply for your DOT number

-3. Purchase your insurance and file your BOC-3
+3. Purchase your insurance

-4. Your Motor Carrier Authority–MC number–is activated by FMCSA
+5. Your Motor Carrier Authority–MC number–is activated by FMCSA

 1. Decide your Business Name & Entity Type